Office phone: 610-328-8162

 An informal two-page essay on what kinds of literature you enjoy, sorts of writing you like (to read or to write yourself), what you hope to learn about the topic of E European literature, and writing you would like to do in this class.
 Be lyrical and outrageous (or serious and brilliant).
 In essence: where are you starting from in your writing as class begins?

-A personal reading of Andrić or Singer, comparing their stories to stories you have heard from or about your own family, or motivating questions you now wish to ask your family, or to investigate, on the basis of one (or both?) readings.
+A personal reading of Andrić or Singer, comparing their stories to stories you have heard from or about your own family, or motivating questions you now wish to ask (or wish you could ask) your family, or to investigate, on the basis of one (or both?) readings.

 If this assignment makes you nervous, talk to me.

 A personal reading or reaction to one of the works we are reading first, 5–7 pages.
-Please save your rough drafts (with professsor's and WA's comments) to attach to the final copy or include as additional attachments (give the documents suitable titles) when you hand the paper in.
-Paper is fine, a document attachment is better, or some mix of the two.
+Please save your rough draft (with professsor's comments) to attach to the final copy or include as an additional attachment (give each document a suitable title) when you hand the paper in.
+Paper is fine, a document attached to e-mail is better, or some mix of the two.

 A comparative reading of one book we’re reading in class combined with one work we will not read, chosen eiher from the examples in Michael Henry Heim’s list of suggested readings, from the other works listed on each author’s page, or else in consultation with the instructor.
-(If you would prefer, compare one of the works we’ve read or some other relevant EE work of literature with a movie version, chosen in consultation with the instructor.)
+(If you would prefer, compare one of the works we’ve read or some other relevant EE work of literature with a movie version; choose this in consultation with the instructor.)

 A comparative reading of one of the books we’re reading in class combined with one work we will not read.
-Please include any draft paper copies with comments, or attach the documents with comments tracked.
+Please include any draft paper copies with comments, or attach the documents with comments tracked by "track changes."

 A standard academic paper with footnotes, referring to the literature on one (or more) of our authors and/or to literary criticism or some other body of scholarly knowledge to support your reading of a work/works we have read in class.
 Choose your topic after consultation with the instructor.
 Bring two copies of your rough draft on November 14, or be prepared to send the document out twice: this time you’ll also read and critique each other’s papers, so you’ll meet to consult with the person who read your paper and with the person whose paper you read (it can be the same person in one longer meeting).
 Do not throw away the comments they give you!!!
 Instead, append that copy and the WA copy to the final version, since they (like you) will receive a grade on them.

-Do not throw away the comments!!!
-Instead, attach them and the WA copy to the final draft, or include those documents as attachments to e-mail to me.
+Do not throw away the comments you got from someone else!!!
+Instead, attach them to the final draft, or include those documents as attachments to e-mail to me.

-If anyone wants extra credit: write a two-page artsy book review of one book we did not read for class; see the list of Michael Henry Heim's suggestions given here (or the lists of other works at the the bottom of the web page about each author).
-The book you read for the third paper would be a good choice here.
+If anyone wants extra credit: write a two-page artsy book review of one book we did not read for class, or of a film based on a work of EE literature; see the list of Michael Henry Heim's suggestions given here (or the lists of other works at the bottom of the web page about each author).
+The book you read/film you watched for the second paper would be a good choice here.

-About writing assignments in general: I'm very happy to regrade any writing (except the final exam) that you want to revise once you've seen your grade and my final comments.
-Keep in mind, though, that it makes more sense to keep up with work that is currently due.
+About writing assignments in general: I'm very happy to re-grade any writing (except the final exam) that you want to revise once you've seen your grade and my final comments.
+Keep in mind, though, that it makes more sense to keep up with work that is currently due than to keep reworking old projects.

 I've already referred to Michael Henry Heim's list of recommended readings, but here it is one more time.